How Biden anchored his first 100 days on two simple principles - KESQ

 As vaccination rates have accelerated — in fact, the next looming problem is of supply outstripping demand — the Biden horizon has expanded.
 But he is still following his own timeline.
 There’s no sign yet, for instance, that he is ready to try to force voting rights reform — a priority of the Democratic Party base — through the 50-50 Senate.

 To add to his massive Covid-19 rescue package, Biden has already announced an audacious infrastructure bill worth more than $2 trillion that significantly expands spending beyond roads, bridges and airports.
 The President hopes, for instance, to spend $400 billion on home health care and tens of billions more on building a 21st century green economy to back his plan for steep carbon emissions cuts by 2030.
-This week he is expected to unveil another huge effort at social engineering — an “American Family Plan” that will target education and childcare, which the Washington Post says could reach $1.8 trillion.
+This week he is expected to unveil another huge effort at social engineering — an “American Family Plan” that will target education and childcare, which is expected to cost somewhere between $1.5 and $1.8 trillion, according to people briefed on the plan’s structure.

 The scale of Biden’s spending and the breadth of his ambition suggest he is planning the most sweeping overhaul of the economy to benefit US workers and the less well off in generations, and is seeking to reverse attempts by ex-President Ronald Reagan and his successors to roll back the New Deal and Great Society programs of Democratic Presidents Franklin Roosevelt and Lyndon Johnson.
 His speech will be an important step in explaining what this means to the American people, with opposition building inside Washington to his plans to hike corporate taxes and capital gains taxes to pay for it all.